Emma Uprichard (Reader)

 - How might we study that social entity in a way that also produces useful knowledge for policy and planning purposes?

 - How do we study social change and continuity over time and space in a way that also preserves the notion of the ageing human agent, intergenerationally, whilst appreciating the importance of context?

 In terms of supervising students, my interests are broad and eclectic.
 Please get in touch with me if you would like to discuss potential ideas for doctoral projects.

-Methods and methodology; complexity theory, including particular applications of complexity theory within and/or across different disciplines; time and temporality, and especially notions of the future; children and childhood, including children's geographiers; cities and urban change; food hates/avoidances; critical realism; change and continuity; the Mass Observation Archive and other longitudinal qualitative or quantitative resources; time-space methods; big data, especially big data for policy.
+Methods and methodology; complexity; time and temporality; children/childhood and children's geographiers; cities and urban change; food hates/avoidances; critical realism; change and continuity; the Mass Observation Archive and other longitudinal qualitative or quantitative resources; big data, especially big data for policy.

 Current Research Projects

 2015-16: IBM Faculty Award (PI): Big Data and Real Time Analytics: Ethics and Data Linkage.
 With Dr Maria Liakata (Computer Science) and Dr Arne Strauss (Warwick Business School). $20,000.
 Furher details here.

 2015: UNDP-CIM: Visualizing Climate Change Adaptation: Using 'Integrated Analytics' To Learn Lessons In Cabo Verde.$70,000.
 Further details here.